Poverty: Improving technology

-Housing

-The right to housing is a human right.
-Policy incentives such as Housing First emphasize that other basic needs are easier to be met when housing is first guaranteed.

-Removing constraints on government services
+State funding

+Certain basic needs are argued to be better provided by the state.
+Universal healthcare can reduce the overall cost of providing healthcare by having a single payer negotiating with healthcare providers and minimizing administrative costs.
+It is also argued that subsidizing essential goods such as fuel is less efficient in helping the poor than providing that same money as income grants to the poor.

 Government revenue can be diverted away from basic services by corruption.
 Funds from aid and natural resources are often sent by government individuals for money laundering to overseas banks which insist on bank secrecy, instead of spending on the poor.
 A Global Witness report asked for more action from Western banks as they have proved capable of stanching the flow of funds linked to terrorism.

 Illicit capital flight, such as corporate tax avoidance, from the developing world is estimated at ten times the size of aid it receives and twice the debt service it pays, with one estimate that most of Africa would be developed if the taxes owed were paid.
 About 60 per cent of illicit capital flight from Africa is from transfer mispricing, where a subsidiary in a developing nation sells to another subsidiary or shell company in a tax haven at an artificially low price to pay less tax.
 An African Union report estimates that about 30% of sub-Saharan Africa's GDP has been moved to tax havens.
 Solutions include corporate "country-by-country reporting" where corporations disclose activities in each country and thereby prohibit the use of tax havens where no effective economic activity occurs.